React

 Download the theme files from our open source theme-default

-folder and add it your source code.
+GitHub repo.
+Then, extract the files and add them to your own source code.
 Update your imports to point at the downloaded files:

 Pass the custom theme to the chatbox: